 Applying to Queen's

 - Applications are considered for any of the courses in which the College offers admission.
-Please consult the university webpage to see these courses.
+Please consult the University website to see the courses available at Queen's.

 - Applications are usually considered by academic staff in the relevant subject area and the Tutor for Graduates.